galbitton5/galbitton5.github.io/_pages/research.md

 “Unraveling Trust in Times of Crisis: The impact of threat perceptions on political trust.”
 With Keren LG Snider and Benjamin Amram.

-“Conspiratorial Thinking in Israel” With Omer Yair and Keren LG Snider
+“Conspiratorial Thinking in Israel.”
+With Omer Yair and Keren LG Snider

 Methodological Innovations
 ---